 - Nintendo has a history with this in general, being the rescuers and the rescuée at some point or another:

 - Most visible with the Dragon Quest series.
 They localized Dragon Quest I in North America and used their magazine Nintendo Power to market the heck out of it.
 The results were apparently good enough to convince Enix to translate and publish the next three games themselves there.
-About two decades later, after Square Enix failed to generate strong sales for the previous two DS games, Nintendo published and marketed Dragon Quest IX around the West to great success.
-Their publishing of Dragon Quest VI a year later seems a strong sign of their devotion to keeping Dragon Quest relevant in Western markets.
+About two decades later, after Square Enix failed to generate strong sales for the previous two DS games, Nintendo published and marketed Dragon Quest IX and a remake of Dragon Quest VI in the West to great success.
+Then five years after that they pulled the same trick again and arranged the Western releases for remakes of Dragon Quest VII and Dragon Quest VIII.

 - Nintendo Power also saved Mega Man 6, at least in North America.
 Capcom had decided not to export the game, as the NES was nearing the end of its life cycle, but as Nintendo had run a contest to design Robot Masters for the game, with two winning entries actually being used, Nintendo went ahead and published it.
 It didn't make it to Europe, however - not until the 3DS Virtual Console release.

 - Back in 2007, a little title called Hotel Dusk: Room 215 was released to positive reviews and fairly good sales worldwide.
 Flash forward to 2010, and its sequel Last Window sees release in Japan... only to flop and for its developer Cing to go bankrupt soon after.
 Despite this, Nintendo of Europe still translated Last Window for its markets, despite Hotel Dusk not selling as well there.
 Nintendo of America, on the other hand...